- How should I lay out my audio tracks?

 A contract can be legally binding even though it may be relatively short.
 The magic words in these cases ("work made for hire") establish the ownership of intellectual property.
 What does James Reid's sculpture have to do with video?
 In our system of jurisprudence, precedent can be set in an identical or related field.
 Laws that have arisen based on one sort of intellectual property, such as sculpture or still photographs, can be applied to other areas of intellectual property, such as your video projects.
 When in doubt (repeat after me): see a lawyer!

-If you are an employee of the federal government, and you create a work in the course of your employment, not only do you not own the work, neither does the government.
+WHEN THE GOVERNMENT OWNS YOUR WORK If you are an employee of the federal government, and you create a work in the course of your employment, not only do you not own the work, neither does the government.
 Works created by the federal government are not subject to copyright.
 Therefore, any work published by the government (e.g., the Federal Register, US patents, federal statutes and regulations) can be copied without permission and without liability.

 LOOK IT UP